 The V5C, often referred to as the (logbook) provided by DVLA, is not proof of ownership.
 Instead, it states the registered keeper’s name and address as the vehicle’s responsible owner or principal driver.

 The DVLA registered keeper is not the car’s legal owner if the vehicle is on finance.

 Suppose a parent might purchase a car on behalf of their son or daughter.
 The parent may own the vehicle (unless subject to a finance or lease agreement) as they have purchased the car.
 The child registers the car with their name and address via DVLA and drives the vehicle.

 Similarly, with company cars, the business might purchase a vehicle for an employee who registers their details with DVLA.

 Why!
-Because the car insurance company needs to inform the finance provider when your policy expires, is renewed or cancelled.
+Because the car insurance company needs to inform the finance provider when your policy expires, is renewed or is cancelled.
 The insurer could invalidate your policy if you have an accident or damage the vehicle, and you’ve told them you’re the legal owner, but you are not!

-Can I sell a car with outstanding hire-purchase (HP) finance?
+>Can I sell a car with outstanding hire-purchase (HP) finance?

 With HP and PCP finance agreements, it is illegal to sell the car privately whilst you have outstanding finance because the lender is the vehicle owner.
 You are not legally allowed to sell it until you have repaid the finance agreement or paid the settlement figure in full.